Glossary¶

 The coordinates for the physical screen are consistent with the horizontal and vertical axes from the data-sheet.

-The library manages the physical screen and exposes the logical screen to the application.
+The library sends commands to the controller to manage the physical screen, and exposes the logical screen to the application.

 See also